twilliams9397/eng89_docker/Building_a_microservice.md

 ## IT Jobs Watch App Container
 - `requirements.txt` contains all necessary pytho dependencies to `pip install`
-- Dockerfile installs these dependencises first, then copies the .py files then runs the flask app
+- when running `docker build -t twilliams9397/eng89_itjobs_app .`, Dockerfile loads up a python 3.8 environmeny and installs these dependencises first, then copies the .py files then runs the flask app
-- `docker run -p 80:5000 twilliams9397/eng89_itjobs_app` runs the web app and maps the flask port 5000 to localhost
+- `docker run -d -p 80:5000 twilliams9397/eng89_itjobs_app` runs the web app and maps the flask port 5000 to localhost